I guess you could describe the likes of

 Arya is in my mind, very similar to Harry Potter himself.
 Brave, determined — but with cunning in her and ruthlessness that makes her on the cusp of two houses.

-However after that incident with Game of Thrones' Voldemort equivalent means:
+equivalent means: that incident with Game of Thrones' Voldemort

 Proving that blondes have more fun-damental principles and honour, she is brave AF and let's be honest —

 However, like another famous blonde with a few evil roots, Draco Malfoy, he has low-key reprieved himself.
 Even if he still is a little conflicted, I'm saying:

 Dany, Dany, Dany.
 Oh, babes.
 What the hell is going on?

 Jon Snow is another one with a heck of a lot of different facets.
 I mean, come on.
 The man is hell brave but also has lots of brooding darkness and is also super clever.